TianHongZXY/TianHongZXY/README.md

 ## Hi there 👋
 **This is Xinyu Zhu**

-I'm now a fourth-year undergraduate student at Xidian University, and I will become a master student at Tsinghua University in 2021 advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/home).
+I'm now a senior student at Xidian University, and I will become a master student at Tsinghua University in 2021 advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/home).

-Currently, I am interested in Natural Language Processing and working on Open-domain Dialogue Generation.
+Currently, I am interested in **Natural Language Processing** and working on **Open-domain Dialogue Generation**.

 <a href="https://tianhongzxy.github.io/">